Dathasai1234/Personal-Notes/Security/Sentinel/Sentinel.md

 - The case is then attached with many artifacts which have all the information of compromised resources and source IP and all.
 - This case is then assigned to a security analyst.
 <br>
-- So basically SOAR is a *case management* system which is detected and attach the appropriate artifacts.
+- So basically SIEM is a *case management* system which is detected and attach the appropriate artifacts.
 - Now the analyst have the necessary info on the breach, they can do investigation and they need something to guide them along the way.
 - The *playbook* is basically a set of steps where are created in advanced and running them when needed.
 - What you do as the second step will depend on the output of the first step.
 S